Integrated Child Therapy Denver, CO

 It’s Not “Just Play”—It’s a Therapeutic Process with Parent Support Built In

 To your child, their 40 minutes in the playroom each week may feel like a fun break—a chance to play, explore, and be themselves.
 They might even ask, ‘When do I get to go back to play therapy?’ or light up when they know it’s time for their special session with their therapist.
-Even though your child might come out of session saying they just played with dolls, built towers, or battled superheroes, what’s actually happening underneath that play is far more powerful.
+Even though your child might come out of the session saying they just played with dolls, built towers, or battled superheroes, what’s actually happening underneath that play is far more powerful.
 In that space, they’re making sense of their world—expressing emotions they don’t yet have words for, working through fears and frustrations, and beginning to imagine new ways of coping, connecting, and feeling safe

 But here’s what we also know: children don’t grow in isolation.
 Their healing doesn’t stop at the therapy room door.
 Real, lasting change takes root when parents and caregivers understand what’s unfolding beneath the surface—and feel supported in responding to it with empathy and clarity at home.